oraichain/oraichain-price/README.md

 ## Demo

 Type: ```NODE_ENV=production yarn start``` to start running the script.
 The request's results will be written into the ```output.log``` file, while all errors are put in the ```debug.log``` file.

+With this provided template nodejs script, you can extend and add more functionalities for your features such as a server with a database storing all the price feed results.